Kristina01111000/Drws_site/README.md

 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one

-Notes:
-When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH, make 2 lists for the emails to get sent out

 finish setting up monster insights? look into https://wpforms.com/docs/how-to-use-lite-connect-for-wpforms/?utm_locale=en_US